dongseoplee/assignment-notification/README.md

 Therefore, in order to solve this inconvenience, we have developed an app that extracts data from the website of the cyber campus and organizes and guides Gachon University students with assignments.<br><br>
 YouTube videos with detailed explanations.<br> <https://www.youtube.com/watch?v=-nabFSmfPp4>

+## Description

+You can access the app using Gachon University ID and password.
+The students number and name are displayed on the home screen.

+There are three menu buttons: What To Do, Done, and Not Submitted.

+What To Do - Unexpired due date and Do not submit<br>
+Done - Unexpired due date and submit, Expired due date and submit<br>
+Not Submitted - Expired due date and Do not submit<br>

+The three menus show the title of the assignment and the deadline for submitting the assignment.
+(If the deadline for submission is 00:00, it appears at 23:59 the previous day.)

+In particular, the What To Do menu shows the time left until submission.

+At the bottom, there is a navigation bar where you can go to the Home, What To Do, Done, Not Submitted menus.
 ## Expectations

 It can increase the rate of students' submission of assignments, help students establish their academic plans, and reduce academic stress caused by non-submission.